October 27, 2008

 2) The breath going in and out of my lungs in this moment and connecting me with all other breathing things in this world.
 Everything, in fact, that has ever breathed.
 What an amazing ocean of air we live in, mostly without thinking about it, like fish oblivious to the water in which they swim.
 In and out.
 In and out.
 Even while we sleep.
 We might disagree on the best ways to keep the air breathable, but the fact is that we all have to breath it.

-3) All the trillions (quadrillions? more?) of life forms sharing this amazing, insane world.
-The people who use plastic.
-The birds and fish and sea turtles who eat plastic.
-The lives that are saved by plastic devices and the lives that are harmed by plastic poisons.
-The people I meet each day who are trying to do their bit, step by step, to protect the planet, and the people in my life who tell me they don’t care.
-And the organisms that will eventually evolve to thrive on plastic.
-This crazy stew of life and pollution that I am privileged to be part of.
+3) All the trillions (quadrillions? more?) of life forms sharing this amazing, insane world: the people who use plastic; the birds and fish and sea turtles who eat plastic; the lives that are saved by plastic devices and the lives that are harmed by plastic poisons; the people I meet each day who are trying to do their bit, step by step, to protect the planet, and the people in my life who tell me they don’t care; and the organisms that will eventually evolve to thrive on plastic.
+I’m grateful for this crazy stew of life and pollution that I am privileged to be part of.
 What a time to be alive, working for a cause while recognizing that we could be wrong.

 This past Sunday, my Green Sangha chapter discussed our 4th Principle: